catherinevee/driftmgr/docs/development/CONFIGURATION_IMPLEMENTATION_GAPS.md

 ## Executive Summary

-Based on my comprehensive analysis of the DriftMgr codebase, I've identified several significant gaps between configuration and implementation.
+Based on my complete analysis of the DriftMgr codebase, I've identified several significant gaps between configuration and implementation.
 While DriftMgr has extensive capabilities, there are areas where the configuration doesn't fully match the implementation, leading to potential issues in resource discovery and functionality.

-## 🔍 **Major Gaps Identified**
+## **Major Gaps Identified**

 ### 1. **Service Discovery Configuration Gap**